“As each has received a gift, use it to serve one another as good stewards of God’s varied grace.” 1 Peter 4:10

 The Ministry of Consolation provides bereavement and spiritual support to parishioners who have experienced the death of a family member or friend.
 Volunteers can send notes and cards to bereaved parishioners from the comfort of their own home.
 Please contact Maria Gagnon.

 Parishioners from both SMG and OLA volunteer their time at My Brother's Table in Lynn, whose mission is to nourish the body, mind, and spirit “through hospitality, free meals, and unconditional love.”
 Four times a year, St. Maria Goretti volunteers prepare and serve a meal.
-Service dates for 2020 are: March 23, June 15, September 21, and November 16.
-If you are interested in helping out for a single shift or a full day, please contact Denis Kelley.
+Service dates for 2021 are: March 22, June 22, September 14, and December 14.
+If you are interested in helping out for a single shift or a full day, please contact Denis Kelley via email or at 508-641-0238.
 In conjunction with the Lynnfield St. Vincent de Paul, OLA volunteers serve supper on the last Thursday of each month.
-For more information, contact Mike at 617-510-7139.
+For more information, contact June Robinson at 781-513-6695.

 Saint Vincent de Paul Society

 The Saint Vincent de Paul Society helps families in need with emergency support such as food or home heating.
-Additionally, the group supports a number of local charities, including the Greater Lynn Food Bank.
+Additionally, the group supports a number of local charities, including the Greater Lynn Food Bank, My Brother's Table, Haven from Hunger, and Catholic Charities.
+Donation boxes are located in both OLA and SMG churches.
 The Lynnfield Conference meets once a month at Our Lady of Assumption Church.
 For more information, please contact June Robinson.

 This ministry fosters community, welcomes individuals, and provides a space for the Holy Spirit to work among the people of St. Maria Goretti and Our Lady of the Assumption through fellowship and refreshment.
 It’s an excellent way for newcomers to meet members of the parish.
 For SMG, contact Donna Hegan, Pastoral Associate.
 For OLA, contact Angela Siraco.